Marko Bošnjak (musician)

+Early life

+Bošnjak was born in the Herzegovinian city of Mostar and grew up in the town of Prozor.
+Since the age of five, he sang in a church choir after his mother forced his older sisters to take him with them.
+Already at that age, he won the Djeca Pjevaju Isusu (Children Singing to Jesus) festival.
+At the age of 11, Bošnjak signed himself up for the Serbian talent show Pinkove Zvezdice (Pink's Little Stars), despite his father's objections due to the driving distance.

+Bošnjak was a victim of school bullying in Prozor-Rama as he was "different" from other children of his age, which prompted him to change his environment and ultimately move to Zagreb, Croatia.
+Upon moving to Zagreb, he worked various jobs, such as nightclubs, customer support at LELO, and at KFC in Črnomerec.
+His confession about his KFC job in April 2023 went viral, as he had already risen to prominence up to that point.
+He quit KFC the following month to focus fully on music, although he did express his confusion to Story.hr: "All of that ['fuss'] surprised me, too, because I don't know since when it became embarrassing to work."

 Music career

-Starting on 4 September 2015, Bošnjak appeared as a contestant on the second season of the Serbian talent show Pinkove Zvezdice (Pink's Little Stars).
+Starting on 4 September 2015, Bošnjak appeared as a contestant on the second season of Pinkove Zvezdice.
 On the first show, Bošnjak sang Jennifer Hudson's song "One Night Only".
 All five judges, Milan Stanković, Jelena Tomašević, Goca Tržan, Hari Varešanović and Leontina Vukomanović, turned their chairs up and voted him directly into the next round.
 At his second appearance he sang Zdravko Čolić's "Kao moja mati" (Like My Mother) and advanced into the next round.
 On 6 January 2016, Bošnjak sang a rendition of Jadranka Stojaković's "Što te nema" (Why Are You Not Here).
 During the next episode, on 8 April 2016, Bošnjak performed Adele's "Don't You Remember".
 In the final, Bošnjak re-sang "Što te nema" and won the competition.